-Year 7 'K-Days' Orientation Program
+Year 7 'K-Day' Orientation Program

-The first two days of Year 7 students participate in a program designed to familiarise them with all aspects of the high school setting.
+In the first two days of Year 7, students participate in a program designed to familiarise them with all aspects of the high school setting.
 Year 7 'K Days' are designed to ensure students transition smoothly into the high school setting.